mayurankv/Obsidian-Code-Styler/reference-files/github-mayurankv-Obsidian-Code-Styler-blob-master-CHANGELOG.md

 ## [Unreleased]

+## [1.1.4] - 2023-11-28

 ### Added

+- Added markdown links and wikilinks in comments
 - Reference codeblocks for referencing local and external files
   - Markdown links, local links and html links

-### Changed

-- URLs can now be linked in codeblock title references

-## [1.1.4] - 2023-11-28

-### Added

-- Added markdown links and wikilinks in comments

 ### Changed